Geometric decomposition of geodesics and null phase curves using Majorana star representation: Transforming two arbitrary states to degenerate MSs simultaneously

 where $\{\ket{0}, \ket{1}, \ket{2}\}$ and $\{ \ket{\Psi_1}, \ket*{\bar{\Psi}_1}, \ket*{\bar{\bar{\Psi}}_1}\}$ form the orthonormal bases.
 On application of this unitary on the two states $ \{\ket{\Psi_1}, \ket{\Psi_2}\} $ results in the states of the form

 One can see that $\ket{\Psi'_2}$ cannot be represented by a degenerate MSs.
-For that one need to apply one more unitary transformation in order to bring $\ket{\Psi'_2}$ to a state represented by degenerate MSs.
+For that, one needs to apply one more unitary transformation to bring $\ket{\Psi'_2}$ to a state represented by degenerate MSs.
 An appropriate unitary for that is given by

-where $a=\sqrt{2} \alpha \beta/\sin \theta $, $b= \beta^2/\sin \theta$, $\alpha^2 = \cos \theta$ and $\alpha^2 + \beta^2 = 1$.
+where $a=\sqrt{2} \alpha \beta/\sin \theta $, $b= \beta^2/\sin \theta$, $\alpha^2 = \cos \theta$, and $\alpha^2 + \beta^2 = 1$.
 After applying the following unitary, we will get

 which is written as